seaside1/jrule/README.md

 Make sure you add the Jar-files from /etc/openhab/jrule/jar as dependencies.

-# Build and deploy your rules using Maven
+# Build and Deploy Rules using Maven
 See https://github.com/seaside1/jrule-user for an example template project.

 # Third Party External Dependencies